Saint Francis University: Campus

 Mt.
 Assisi Gardens, which are located on the former Schwab Estate.

 Athletics

 Saint Francis's NCAA Division I program includes 22 varsity teams, with 9 sports for men and 13 for women.
 The school is a member of the Northeast Conference (NEC).

 On March 25, 2025, Saint Francis announced that it would move to NCAA Division III beginning with the 2026–27 athletic year.

+On June 3, 2026, Saint Francis made the announcement that they would be rebranding the nickname of their athletic teams to the Red Wolves for the 2026-27 athletic year to coincide with their move to Division III.